About This Journal

 The Journal of South Carolina Water Resources is an annual peer-reviewed journal dedicated to scientific research and policy on all aspects of water management to prepare for and meet the growing challenge of providing water resources for the sustainable growth of South Carolina’s economy, while preserving its natural resources.

-The aim of the Journal of South Carolina Water Resources is to provide a forum for peer-reviewed articles focused on South Carolina's water resources, with the goals of influencing science-based management decisions and heightening awareness.
-We encourage authors to consider this forum as an outlet to communicate information and results from their work on advancements in water science, policy, management, and law pertaining to South Carolina and the Southeast.
-Basic experimental and discovery science, policy analysis, developments in water and environmental law, management issues, as well as case studies, are welcome submissions to be considered for publication in the Journal.
+The aim of the Journal of South Carolina Water Resources (JSCWR) is to provide a forum for peer-reviewed articles focused on South Carolina's water resources, with the goals of influencing science-based management decisions and heightening awareness.
+General categories of submissions include data-driven analysis and policy or case study management.
 South Carolina is a water-rich state, and as our population and economy continue to expand, access to reliable and clean water resources is critically important for the resiliency, health, and well-being of South Carolinians.
 Wider knowledge and awareness of the issues is of utmost importance to protect and make the most of our water resources.

 MANAGING STAFF EDITOR

 - Submittals are to be related to South Carolina water resources.

 - There is an 8,000 word limit for full articles (using 10.5 point font in Times Roman) approx. 20 pages; this includes tables and figures.
 A half-page sized table or figure is equivalent to 200 words; a quarter-page figure or table is 100 words.